 Reltio data-driven applications keep data safe and secure autonomously from an infrastructure and data management perspective, while also providing configurable options that track, audit and report on every click, view, update and merge of data across every source.
 Reltio has fine-grained, attribute-level tracking for every record stored.
 With full point-in-time query of information, and the ability to restore and revert values back to it’s original form, Reltio goes beyond any regulatory requirement dictated today.

-Rather than just meeting compliance needs, Reltio's Modern Data Management Platform as a Service (PaaS) allows dynamic analysis of the data, with machine learning revealing relationships and opportunities that can proactively reduce violations, and also help you improve your customer engagement and satisfaction levels.
+Rather than just meeting compliance needs, Reltio’s Modern Data Management Platform as a Service (PaaS) allows continuous self-learning, dynamic analysis of the data, with machine learning revealing relationships and opportunities that can proactively reduce violations, and also help you improve your customer engagement and satisfaction levels.
 Taking mandated compliance and turning it into an opportunity to personalize, delight and exceed customer expectations.

 Reltio Cloud provides core data management capabilities that enable enterprises to be GDPR compliant.
 Complying with GDPR should be part of your day-to-day operations.
 Our philosophy is that your Modern Data Management platform should organically support the key elements of GDPR, including: